 George Mason University

-Dr. Peggy Agouris is Professor and Chair of the Department of Geography and Geoinformation Science at George Mason University.
-She is also the Director of the Center of Earth Observing and Space Research, one of the largest research centers at GMU.
-Prof. Agouris received her Diploma in Engineering from the National Technical University of Athens, Greece, and her M.S. and Ph.D. from the Dept. of Civil and Environmental Engineering and Geodetic Science, The Ohio State University.
-Prior to joining George Mason University in 2007, Prof. Agouris was with the Swiss Federal Institute of Technology in Zurich (1993 – 1995), and the Department of Spatial Information Engineering, University of Maine (1996 – 2006).
+Dr. Peggy Agouris is George Mason University’s Dean of the College of Science.
+She is also the Director of the Center of Earth Observing and Space Research, one of the most successful research centers at Mason.
+Dr. Agouris received her Diploma in Engineering from the National Technical University of Athens, Greece, and her M.S. and Ph.D. from the Dept. of Civil, Environmental and Geodetic Engineering, The Ohio State University.
+Prior to joining George Mason University in 2007, Dr. Agouris was with the Swiss Federal Institute of Technology in Zurich, and the School of Computing and Information Science, University of Maine.

-Prof. Agouris is the recipient of a CAREER award from the Computer and Information Science and Engineering Directorate of the National Science Foundation (NSF).
-Her work has been supported by further grants and contracts from NSF, the National Geospatial-Intelligence Agency (NGA), NASA, National Reconnaissance Office (NRO), Army TEC, BAE Systems, USGS, and others.
+Dr. Agouris is the past recipient of a CAREER award from the Computer and Information Science and Engineering Directorate of the National Science Foundation (NSF).
+Her work has been further supported by numerous grants and contracts from NSF, NASA, the National Geospatial-Intelligence Agency (NGA), National Reconnaissance Office (NRO), Army TEC, BAE Systems, USGS, and others.
 She has also consulted for the Office of Research and Development (CIA), Milcord, Intergraph, BAE Systems, law firms (as expert witness), and other companies.

-Prof. Agouris has authored more than 100 articles in journals, books, and conference proceedings in the image analysis and computer science literature.
+Dr. Agouris has authored more than 100 articles in journals, books, and conference proceedings in the image analysis and computer science literature, which have received thousands of citations to date.
 She has also edited 3 books on digital image analysis for geospatial applications as well as two journal special issues.
-For her scholastic and research achievements Dr. Agouris has received the 1996 Talbert Abrams Award, the 1990 Leica Photogrammetric Fellowship Award, and the 2009 President’s Best Paper Award (3rd), all from ASPRS.
-She has also received the 1993 Duane C. Brown Jr. Award from The Ohio State University, as well as the 1998 College of Engineering Outstanding Faculty in Research Award, and the 2001 Dean’s Award of Excellence, both from the University of Maine.
+For her scholastic and research achievements, Dr. Agouris has received many awards, and was also elected a member of the honor society of Phi Kappa Phi.